 Purpose: ALMSD is an international organization that promotes art, literature, and music from the mid-nineteenth to the early twentieth century in European culture.
 In particular, it explores the origins and consequences of the Symbolist movement, such as the revival and reinterpretation of classical, medieval, and Renaissance ideas and connections between Symbolism and subsequent movements, such as Surrealism.
 ALMSD also strives to encourage and facilitate the exchange of ideas between interdisciplinary scholars.
 The organization publishes an annual newsletter and conference proceedings.
 Members receive free access to the newsletter on the website and are welcome to publish in all ALMSD publications.

 Contact: President: Rosina Neginsky.
 Membership director: Deborah Cibelli.

 Arts Council of the African Studies Association (ACASA)

 Purpose: ACASA promotes scholarship, communication, and collaboration among scholars, artists, museum specialists, and others interested in African and African diaspora arts.
 The organizations business meeting takes place at the African Studies Association annual conference.
-ACASA holds a triannual conference at locations across the United States and ad hoc meetings at the CAA Annual Conference.
+ACASA holds a triannual conference (mostly in the United States but occasionally in African nations and elsewhere) and ad hoc meetings at the CAA Annual Conference.
 Members receive the ACASA Newsletter three times a year.